manu72/testboss/SPEC.md

 ## CLI commands
 ```
 tb init
-  Create local config in the current repo and a suites folder.
+  Create local config (e.g., `test-boss.config.json`) in the current repo and a suites folder.

 tb suite create <name> [--from-template <templateName>]
   Scaffold a suite with suite.yaml, env config, and starter steps.

 tb step record [--suite <name>] [--env sit] [--session <sessionName>] [--url <startUrl>] [--ai on|off]
   Open a headed browser, guide the user to log in, then capture actions.
-  Save to steps/<timestamp>_<title>.yaml after interactive confirmation.
+  Save to steps/<timestamp>_<title>.yaml after interactive confirmation, including AI-suggested locators and assertions.

 tb run [--suite <name>] [--env sit] [--session <sessionName>] [--headed] [--ai on|off]
-  Compile YAML to a transient Playwright spec and execute it.
+  Compile YAML to a transient Playwright spec (e.g., `spec.generated.ts`) and execute it.
+This generated file is temporary and will be cleaned up after execution.
   Save report, screenshots, video, and trace.

 tb report open [--suite <name>]